Some computations in string topology: Optimal index growths of closed geodesics

 The existence of at least one closed geodesic on any compact manifold was shown by Lyusternik and Fet \cite{LF51}, extending the works of Birkhoff \cite{Br66}.
 If the fundamental group is non-trivial then one merely needs to look at the closed curve representations with minimal length.
 For simply connected space one uses Birkhoff's minimax argument.

 The existence of infinitely many geometrically distinct closed geodesics on surfaces is shown using a similar minimax argument as of Birkhoff's.
-Rademacher has shown that a simply connected compact manifold with a generic Riemannian metric admits infinitely many geometrically distinct closed geodesics \cite{HR89}.
+In \cite{HR89}, Rademacher showed that a simply connected compact manifold with a generic Riemannian metric admits infinitely many geometrically distinct closed geodesics.

 The main obstacle in finding geometrically distinct closed geodesics is that the iterates of closed geodesics may also contribute to the homology of the free loop space.
 The contributions are often controlled by their index and nullity.